Adellica/chicken-glm/README.md

-# chicken-glm
+# (outdated) chicken-glm

   [GLM]:http://glm.g-truc.net/

+This egg only works with Chicken 4 and has not been updated to support Chicken 5.
+There may be similar functionality in Chicken 5 eggs like gl-math.

-Chicken Scheme bindings for [GLM].
+Chicken Scheme 4 bindings for [GLM].
 [GLM] is a matrix and vector math library inspired by GLSL.
 These bindings are not complete, but should cover the basic matrix and vector needs within the graphics-domain.

 This egg embeds the headers files of `glm` version 0.9.4.6-2 for